Submitty/submitty.github.io/_docs/index.md

 #### Key Features

-*  Secure testing of many languages: Python, C/C++, Java, Scheme, Prolog, SQL, SPIM, and anything available on GNU / Linux!
+* Secure automated testing of student software in a variety of programming languages: Python, C/C++, Java, Scheme, Prolog, SQL, SPIM, and anything that can be installed in a customizable GNU / Linux Docker container.
-*  Customizable automated grading with immediate feedback to students, and optional "hidden" tests
+* Customizable automated grading with immediate feedback to students, and optional "hidden" tests.
-*  Advanced grading tools: static analysis, JUnit, code coverage, memory debuggers, networked and distributed assignments, screenshots/gifs of graphics assignments, and database assignments
+* Advanced automated grading tools: static analysis, JUnit, code coverage, memory debuggers, networked & distributed assignments, screenshots & animated gifs of graphics assignments, and database assignments.
-*  Instructors have full access to logs for debugging, launch batch regrading, custom containers (Docker)
+* Instructors have full access to automated testing & automated grading logs for debugging and can launch batch regrading.
+* "Notebook" gradeables with markdown formatting for multiple-choice, short answer, and syntax-highlighted code for instructional tutorials or online quizzes & exams.
-*  Student upload by drag-and-drop, zip upload, or version control
+* Student upload by drag-and-drop, zip upload, version control (e.g., git).
+* Supports team assignments.
-*  Correct mistakes through multiple submissions, flexible "late day" policy
+* Students can correct mistakes through multiple submissions and a flexible "late day" policy.
+* Integrated discussion forum, with notifications.
+* Office Hours Help Queue.
-*  Interface for complementary instructor/TA manual grading, anonymized peer grading
+* Customizable interface and rubric for complementary instructor/TA manual grading, access control for different types of teaching staff, and facilitate grade inquiries from students.
+* Anonymized peer grading through the manual grading interface.
-*  Instructor bulk upload of scanned .pdf exams, QR code name matching, pdf annotation
+* Instructor bulk upload of scanned .pdf exams, QR code name matching, and integrated pdf annotation.
-*  Supports course material hosting, team assignments, overall grades spreadsheet, plagiarism detection
-*  Integrated discussion forum, notifications, and email announcements
+* Instructors manage the overall "Rainbow Grades" spreadsheet and post course materials, send email announcements, view student photos.
+* Plagiarism Detection.
 * Scales to multiple courses, thousands of students, multiple instructors and TAs per course
 * Open-source, free to use, install on your own hardware, or VPS

 Please use the links on the sidebar to further explore Submitty.